maia-s/sdl3-sys-rs/sdl3-sys/README.md

 When building from source with the `build-from-source` feature flag, you can enable these additional features to configure the build.
 They have no effect when not building from source.
-They correspond to SDL CMake variables, and you can prefix them with `no-` to disable them, e.g. `no-sdl-libc` to not link with the system C library.
+Most of them correspond to SDL CMake variables.
+You can prefix them with `no-` to disable them, e.g. `no-sdl-libc` to not link with the system C library.
 If you both enable and disable a feature, enable takes precedence.